 Loved Ones with Substance Use Disorder During the Holidays

-Are you worried about attending or hosting holiday gatherings with loved ones who have substance use disorder?
+Are you worried about attending or hosting wonderful holiday gatherings with loved ones who have substance use disorder?
 There may be an added layer of stress or concern around celebrations if there’s addiction in your family.
 It’s essential for you to set expectations and boundaries around drug and alcohol use before or during the events.
 Once you’ve clearly communicated these guidelines, keep in mind that you’re not responsible for their behavior and shouldn’t blame yourself for their actions.

 While you can provide help and support for your loved ones dealing with drug and alcohol addiction, it’s not your fault if they don’t follow through on your requests.
 If necessary, discuss the expectations you’ve set with another relative or friend who can help you say “no” and stick to the boundaries when it becomes difficult.

-The team at Woburn Addiction Treatment is here if you’d like to discuss our Intensive Outpatient Program or other drug treatment options for your loved ones as we move forward into a new year.
+The wonderful team at Woburn Wellness Addiction Treatment is here if you’d like to discuss our Intensive Outpatient Program or other drug treatment options for your loved ones as we move forward into a new year.
 From outpatient alcohol rehab programs to evening IOP near Boston, MA, there are many ways for you or your loved one to start down the road of recovery today.